 - Antipsychotics : Such as phenothiazines

-- Retinoids : Both oral for acne and topically
+- Retinoids : Both oral for acne and topical

 Management and prevention

-To prevent photosensitizing reactions, people taking such medications should take the following measures:
+To prevent photosensitizing reactions, people taking such medications should take the following precautions:

-- Minimize sun exposure : Avoid direct sunlight, especially between 10 a.m. and 4 p.m. when UV rays are at their strongest.
+- Minimize sun exposure : Avoid direct sunlight, especially between 10 a.m. and 4 p.m. when UV radiation is strongest.

-- Wear protective clothing : Long sleeves, pants, and wide-brimmed hats provide physical protection from UV rays.
+- Wear protective clothing : Long sleeves, trousers and wide-brimmed hats offer physical protection from UV rays.

-- Use broad-spectrum sunscreen : A sunscreen with a high SPF (SPF 30 or higher) that blocks both UVA and UVB rays should be applied regularly.
+- Use broad-spectrum sunscreen : A sunscreen with a high sun protection factor (SPF 30 or higher) that blocks both UVA and UVB rays should be applied regularly.

-- Avoid tanning beds : Artificial UV sources can cause similar reactions.
+- Avoid sunbeds : Artificial UV sources can cause similar reactions.

 Important to note

-Not every person who takes a photosensitizing medication will experience a skin reaction.
-Sensitivity may vary from person to person.
-If skin reactions occur, it is advisable to consult a doctor.
-The medication may need to be adjusted or replaced with an alternative substance.
-Always follow the advice of a healthcare provider and inform yourself about possible side effects of new medications.
+Not everyone taking a photosensitizing medication will experience a skin reaction.
+Sensitivity can vary from person to person.
+If a skin reaction occurs, it is advisable to consult a doctor.
+The medication may need to be adjusted or replaced with an alternative.
+Always follow the advice of a healthcare provider and be sure to inform them about potential side effects of any new medication.

 Similar terms